IBM Q System One

-Our partners, Universal and Map, were commissioned to work alongside IBM’s scientists and engineers, to design the world's first fully integrated universal quantum computing system for scientific and commercial use - IBM Q System One.
+Our partners, Map and Universal, were commissioned to work alongside IBM’s scientists and engineers, to design the world’s first fully integrated universal quantum computing system for scientific and commercial use - IBM Q System One.

 Map and Universal defined the vision for the system, where the hardware, spaces and interface are considered as a single coherent experience.

 With the potential to solve problems beyond reach of ‘classical’ computers, current IBM quantum computers can be accessed through the cloud today.
 To make them widely useable beyond the confines of the research lab, information processing and the machines that facilitate it needed to be re-imagined.

 In 1957, Thomas J Watson commissioned IBM’s first corporate-wide program.

 Encompassing everything from products to buildings and corporate identity, collaborators included design legends such as Charles & Ray Eames, Ero Saarinen and Paul Rand.

 Iconic products such as the IBM System 360 mainframe launched soon after, which revolutionised the world – changing the way businesses thought about computer hardware.

 The System 360 made ‘classical’ computing scalable and practical.